Avaiga/taipy/INSTALLATION.md

 # Current directory is the repository's root directory
 ```

-This creates the directory `src/taipy/gui/webapp` in the root directory of the repository,
+This creates the directory `src/taipy/gui/webapp` in the root directory of the repository
 where the frontend code for Taipy GUI is split into a set of JavaScript bundles.

 ### Debugging the JavaScript bundle